gl-inet/docs3.x/docs/setup/gl-b2200/applications.md

 _**DDNS**_ (Dynamic Domain Name Service) is a service used to map a domain name to the dynamic IP address of a network device.

-You can remotely access your router by url though this function.
+You can remotely access your router with a url though this function.
+Example: myRouterDeviceID.glddns.com

-In 3.021 version or above it is a default function, other 3.0 version need to install packages in Plug-ins.
+This is a default function for version 3.021 or above.
+Older versions require manual install using Plug-ins.

 ![Remote Access](https://static.gl-inet.com/docs/en/3/setup/mt1300/Remote_Access.jpg)

-For the guidance on how to set DDNS and access, please refer to [DDNS](https://docs.gl-inet.com/en/3/app/ddns/).
+For guidance on how to set DDNS and access, please refer to [DDNS](https://docs.gl-inet.com/en/3/app/ddns/).

 ---

 ## Captive Portal

-You can set a _**captival portal**_ in our routers, when newly users connect to wifi, they need to access a web page before access the internet.
+You can set a _**captive portal**_ in our routers, when newly users connect to wifi, they need to access a web page before access the internet.

-Only support 3.022 version or above.
+Only supported in version 3.022 or above.

 ![Portal](https://static.gl-inet.com/docs/en/3/setup/mt1300/Captive_Portal.jpg)

-For the setup guidance, please refer to [Set a Captive portal](https://docs.gl-inet.com/en/3/app/captive_portal).
+For guidance on how to set this up, please refer to [Set a Captive portal](https://docs.gl-inet.com/en/3/app/captive_portal).